sageseid/iOS-Developer-Portfolio/README.md

 ### 👋 Hi!
 I'm a self-taught iOS & Android Developer.
 Here's a bit of what I've been worked on.

 ## Wificall
-This app has been a passion project of mine over the past couple years.
-Magic Budget is a Disney Parks budget planning app.
-Me and my husband absolutely love going to the parks but we always find ourselves coming over budget (too many churros).
-I built this app for a telecommunications company i work for!
-I found the estimated price for many of the popular items in the parks so users can quickly budget for what they might buy on their trip.
+Wificall is a communication app that allows users to make voice calls using Wi-Fi or a stable internet connection.
+The app aims to provide a cost-effective and reliable alternative to traditional cellular calls by utilizing Wi-Fi networks to transmit voice and video data.I built both the android and IOS app for a telecommunications company i work for.
+Wificall was built by integrating the SIP protocol into the app's communication infrastructure.
+SIP allows the app to initiate, modify, and terminate voice calls over IP networks.
+It provides the necessary signaling and session control capabilities to set up communication channels between users.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/76922883/224447663-1946a1d5-0e7d-45bb-ba4f-48eb68924337.PNG" width="200"/>